Kinlough, County Leitrim

 Mountains and Views

-From Kinlough’s higher streets the silhouette of the Dartry range dominates the horizon; the peak locally known as Arroo Mountain (523 m) is often confused with the broader Dartry range, which also includes Truskmore (647 m) and Ben Bulben (526 m).
+From Kinlough’s higher streets the silhouette of the Dartry range dominates the horizon; the peak locally known as Arroo Mountain (523 m) is part of the broader Dartry range, which also includes Truskmore (647 m) and Ben Bulben (526 m).
+The surrounding Leitrim Hills offer further walking opportunities (Leitrim Hills).
 On clear days the view stretches to Ahanlish, Glenade and Truskmore, offering photographers dramatic panoramas of lake, hills and distant Atlantic coastline.

 Historic Churches and Community Spaces